eclecticpassions/eclecticpassions/README.md

 # Hello there, I'm Naty 👩🏻‍💻👋🏻

-  - 👩🏻‍⚕️ I'm a junior healthcare professional by training, but currently exploring other interests
+  - 👩🏻‍⚕️ I'm a junior healthcare professional by training, but currently exploring other domains
   - A techy, girl-geek with many hobbies, based in 🇭🇰 Hong Kong, SAR
   - Lifelong learner driven by curiosity
   - AKA: *BurgeonLab* or *APERTURE2IRIS*
   - In the process of [migrating](https://www.burgeonlab.com/blog/hosting-static-sites-with-github-pages-or-bunny-net/) my workflows and repos from GitHub to SourceHut (sr.ht)

+## 🤜🤛 I’m looking to collaborate on

+  - Technical writing (documentation/wiki) for open source projects
+  - en/zh_HANT translations

 ## ✍️ My blogs